 What’s the difference between a VPN extension and a Windows VPN for Edge?

 A browser extension routes only browser traffic through the VPN, while a Windows VPN covers all device traffic.
 Extensions are quick to set up, but a system-wide VPN offers broader protection.
-J. edge review: a comprehensive 2025 guide to J. edge VPN speed privacy streaming and Canada compatibility
+Enable vpn edge 2026

 How do I test if my VPN is working in Edge?